-Cancer may lead to pain, weight loss, neuropathy, nausea, fatigue, seizures, or obstruction of visceral organs.
-Death typically occurs as a result of failure of one or more organ systems.
+Cancer may lead to pain, weight loss fatigue or obstruction of visceral organs.
+Death typically occurs as a result of inanition and organ failure.

 Pleural effusions should be drained if symptomatic and monitored for reaccumulation.
-If the effusion reaccumulates rapidly, thoracostomy tube drainage (see Diagnostic Pulmonary Procedures: Tube Thoracostomy) and sclerosing agents or repeated catheter drainage should be considered.
-Palliative surgical pleurectomy can be used for refractory effusions in advanced malignant disease.
+If the effusion reaccumulates rapidly, thoracostomy tube drainage (see Tube Thoracostomy) and sclerosing agents or repeated catheter drainage should be considered.

-Spinal cord compression (see Spinal Cord Disorders: Spinal Cord Compression) can result from cancer spread to the vertebrae and requires immediate surgery or radiation therapy.
+Spinal cord compression (see Spinal Cord Compression) can result from cancer spread to the vertebrae and requires immediate surgery or radiation therapy.
 Symptoms may include back pain, lower extremity paresthesias, and bowel and bladder dysfunction.
 Diagnosis is confirmed by CT or MRI.

-Clots in the veins of the lower extremities often cause complications in cancer patients.
+Clots in the veins of the lower extremities, leading to pulmonary emboli, are frequent in patients with pancreatic, lung, and other solid tumors and in patients with brain tumors.
 Tumors produce procoagulants, such as tissue factors, leading to excess clot formation, particularly in after surgery.
-Anticoagulants may be necessary to prevent pulmonary emboli.
+Anticoagulation may be necessary to prevent pulmonary emboli.

-Metabolic and immune consequences of cancer can include hypercalcemia, hyperuricemia, increased ACTH production, antibodies that produce neurologic dysfunction, hemolytic anemia, and many other complications.
+Metabolic and immune consequences of cancer can include hypercalcemia, hyperuricemia, increased ACTH production, antibodies that produce neurologic dysfunction, hemolytic anemia, and many other paraneoplastic complications (see Paraneoplastic Syndromes).